-If your parrot is bleeding, that’s a bit of an emergency.
+If your parrot is bleeding, that’s an emergency.

 Yes, even if it’s just from a tiny little feather.